-As a member of the Portland Academic Health Libraries Consortium, the OHSU Library hosts the catalogs of the libraries of the National University of Natural Medicine (NUNM), the University of Western States (UWS), and the Oregon College of Oriental Medicine (OCOM).
+As a member of the Portland Academic Health Libraries Consortium, the OHSU Library hosts the catalogs of the libraries of the National University of Natural Medicine (NUNM), the University of Western States (UWS), the Oregon College of Oriental Medicine (OCOM), and Pacific University.

 OHSU Library Cooperative Resource Sharing Relationships